August 26, 2022

 Gradually, however, the greenery was lost and only the bare trunks, remained, almost in line, as if forming a procession or parade.

-For Jacky Aymon, the owner of the fenced area, the row of tree stumps offered the opportunity to draw attention to a municipal decision he did not agree with.
+For Jacky Aymon, who lived opposite the fenced area that he owned., the row of tree stumps offered the opportunity to draw attention to a municipal decision he did not agree with.

 A series of municipal mergers